 When should you be screened for colon cancer?

-Your doctor may recommend starting before age 50 if you have factors that put you at increased risk, such as:
+However, your doctor may still recommend starting before age 50 or even before age 45, if you have factors that put you at increased risk, such as:

 There are alternative screening methods, but colonoscopy is considered the gold standard for colorectal cancer screening.
 Don’t let the hassle and discomfort of colonoscopy prep keep you from getting this potentially life-saving procedure.
 Take it from Dave Barry: “If I can do it, you can do it.
 Don’t put it off.
 Just do it.”